lancrinlab/CONCLUS/README.md

 Polina Pavlovich: development of a concept, writing the algorithm, refining the coding style, writing help documentation, writing the vignette, building the package.
 Konstantin Chukreev: creating a frame of a user-friendly tool, selecting the coding style, writing help documentation.
-Dr. Christophe Lancrin: project leader, inspiration, ideas, testing the code, writing the vignette.
+Dr. Christophe Lancrin: project leader, inspiration, ideas, testing the code, writing the vignette. <br>
 Dr. Nicolas Descostes: comments, code modifications and vignette writing.

 Andreas Buness: critics, ideas.